-- economically disadvantaged children whose family income falls at or below 200 percent of the federal poverty level,
+- Economically disadvantaged children whose family income falls at or below 200 percent of the federal poverty level,

-- children with disabilities,
+- Children with disabilities, and

-- children in foster care; or a child placed in Kinship Care as documented through Kinship Permanency Incentive Program payments.
+- Children in foster care; or a child placed in Kinship Care as documented through Kinship Permanency Incentive Program payments.

 If a child meets one of the above criteria, a family should not be required to pay for preschool services if the child is enrolled in a school or center that has the Early Childhood Education grant.